 People often say they are going to “nuke” their food, which is based on the common belief that microwaves reheat food by releasing radioactive energy.
 This is not, however, the case.
 Microwaves work by using a magnetron that converts electric power into waves of oscillating electromagnetic energy, often referred to as microwaves, that are similar to radio waves, explains Juming Tang, Ph.D., professor of food engineering at Washington State University in Pullman, Wash.
 “These waves permeate food, causing the agitation of water molecules and charged salt ions, which produces friction and a quick rise in temperature to warm the food rapidly,” he says.

 Tang goes on to say that this is why the cooking times with microwave ovens are shorter than with conventional ovens: The latter oven sends heat through food relatively slowly, moving radiant heat inward from the outside.

 “In a microwave oven,” says Tang, “the air in the appliance is at room temperature, so the temperature of the food surface is cooler to the touch than food placed in a conventional oven, where the items are heated by hot air or by radiative heat.”
 The concern about microwaves, though, is that while they are heating your food, they are also zapping valuable nutrients.

-- Japanese researchers determined that microwaving may convert vitamin B12 (a vitamin vital to proper neurological functioning, increased energy among many other things) in meat, pork and milk into its inactive form, rendering it somewhat useless.
+- Japanese researchers determined that microwaving may convert vitamin B12 (a vitamin vital to a proper neurological functioning, increased energy among many other things) in meat, pork, and milk into its inactive form, rendering it somewhat useless.

 - I also read that microwaving actually alters the food makeup so much that it then alters your blood.
 Some studies have shown that you can tell if a person has eaten food prepared in a microwave just based on their blood.
 YUCK!